 You don’t have to leave your app to quickly look something up online.
 Insert Link to a Website adds an Interactive webpage that you can browse from within the app.
 You can then drag & drop notes out of the web pages as you read them.
 This can be a useful tool for research.

-The interactive window can be whatever size you need and you can place it anywhere in your notes.
-The app has some bookmarks and suggestions for you, under the Link tab.
-You can Create and bookmark web pages you visit often to add the list.
+The interactive window can be whatever size you need, and you can place it anywhere in your notes.
+The app has some bookmarks and suggestions for you under the Link tab.
+You can Create and bookmark web pages you visit often to add to the list.
 Deleting bookmarks you no longer need is very easy.

 The censor icon blurs out sections of your image if it contains sensitive information.
 Both Apply Filter and Censor windows have similar tools, so it doesn’t matter which one you choose, their features are the same.
 We’ve not seen image censorship in any note-taking app yet, so this is very interesting.